About Us

 An executive committee of elected trustees and invited advisors meet monthly to discuss and action matters which may have an impact either on the charity or the town.
 Each trustee takes the lead for one specific aspect of the Society’s work but, collectively, oversee the charity’s governance.

-Carole Boydell is our Chair
+Carole Boydell is a Trustee and our Chair

 chair@cirencestercivicsociety.org.uk